Which Skin Softening Plugin is Right for You?

 With that in mind, let’s see how well it does it’s sole purpose effect.

-Perhaps Portraiture only does one thing, but it does it very well.
+Perhaps Imagenomic Portraiture only does one thing, but it does it very well.
 This is from one of the default settings for skin softening without any additional tweaks.
 You can spend time achieving more fine control, but Imagenomic Portraiture does a great job right out of the box at smoothing skin, eliminating splotchy skin and reducing abrasions.

 Nik Software’s Dynamic Skin Softener

 First, it’s quick.
 Upon opening the Color Efex Pro plugin and selecting Dynamic Skin Softener, I only had two more steps.
-I chose the Default preset option, and then I used the eyedropper to select a skin tone from Scarlett’s cheek.
+I chose the Default preset option, and then I used the eyedropper to select a skin tone from Brittany’s cheek.

 Which Skin Softening Plugin is Right for You?